Bhavani1801/CurrencyConverter/README.md

 🌍 Live Currency Converter – HTML, CSS, JavaScript
 🎓 Project 08 – Completed during my internship at StaxTech

-This is a visually appealing, real-time Currency Converter Web Application built using HTML, CSS (Glassmorphism Design) and Vanilla JavaScript, allowing users to convert between global currencies using live exchange rates from an external API.
-The UI is responsive and user-friendly, with interactive elements like flag previews, currency swap, and animated transitions.
+A visually appealing, real-time Currency Converter Web Application built using HTML, CSS (Glassmorphism UI) and Vanilla JavaScript.
+It fetches live exchange rates via a public API and allows users to convert between global currencies with ease.
+The interface includes interactive features such as flag previews, currency swapping, and responsive design.
----

 🚀 Features
-🌐 Real-time Currency Conversion using ExchangeRate API 🔄 Swap Functionality to quickly switch currencies
+🌐 Real-time Currency Conversion using ExchangeRate API

+🔄 Currency Swap Functionality

-🇺🇸 Dynamic Flag Integration for each selected country 🖱️ Hover-to-Enlarge Flag Preview
+🇺🇸 Dynamic Country Flags for selected currencies

+🖱️ Flag Zoom on Hover

-📱 Fully Responsive Design for all screen sizes
+📱 Fully Responsive Design

-🔤 Error Handling for invalid input and blank values
+⚠️ Error Handling for empty or invalid input

-🎨 Sleek Glassmorphism UI with gradient backgrounds
+🎨 Glassmorphism UI with modern gradient background

-⚡ Smooth animations and user interactivity
+⚡ Smooth transitions and interactive layout
----

 🛠️ Technologies Used
+HTML5

-HTML5 & CSS3 (Flexbox, Gradients, Glassmorphism)
+CSS3 (Flexbox, Gradients, Glassmorphism)

-JavaScript (DOM Manipulation, API Fetching) ExchangeRate-API (for live currency data)
+JavaScript (DOM Manipulation, API Integration)

-Responsive Design Principles
----
+ExchangeRate-API (for live exchange rates)

 📚 What I Learned
-Fetching and parsing live data from external APIs Creating beautiful, modern UI with glassmorphism and CSS effects Real-time DOM updates with JavaScript event handling Building accessible and intuitive forms
+How to integrate real-time public APIs into a frontend app

+Creating modern UIs using glassmorphism and advanced CSS

+Handling user input and dynamic DOM manipulation

+Building responsive layouts with flexbox

-Managing UI feedback with animations and hover interactions Enhancing UX with visual feedback like flags and currency codes
+Improving UX with visuals like flags and transitions

+Managing interactive elements using event-driven JavaScript